MikeHughesKent/PyHoloscope/README.md

 PyHoloscope is a Python package for holographic microscopy image processing, both inline and off-axis.
 It is under development but close to the first release.

 PyHoloscope is designed to be:
-* Fast - optmised both for CPU and GPU, using Cupy and Numba
+* Fast (for Python) - optmised for CPU using Numpy, Scipy and Numba, with GPU support via CuPy
-* Easy to Use - an object-oriented interface allows you to set up the processing scheme and then process raw holograms with a single method call
+* Easy to Use - a simple object-oriented API gives high performance without low-level tweaks
+* For Live Imaging - can be used as the back-end of holographic microscopy GUIs as well as for offline processing

 Full documentation is on [Read the docs](https://pyholoscope.readthedocs.io/en/latest/index.html).
 Also see the examples in the examples folder and the test folder.

 Development is led by [Mike Hughes](https://research.kent.ac.uk/applied-optics/hughes/)' lab in the [Applied Optics Group](https://research.kent.ac.uk/applied-optics), School of Physics & Astronomy, University of Kent.
 Help testing and developing the package is welcome, please get in touch.
+I'm happy to collaborate with academic users, and if you would like help using PyHoloscope for commercial purposes, consultancy is available, please contact [Mike Hughes](mailto:m.r.hughes@kent.ac.uk).

 ## Features

+### General
+* Object-oriented interface
+* Choice of single or double precision
+* Support for CUDA compatible GPUs
+* Optional use of Numba JIT compiler

 ### Off Axis Holography
-* Complex image recovery by FFT, shifting modulated signal to centre and iFFT (GPU acceleration available)
+* Quantitatave phase and amplitude recovery from off-axis hologram
-* Auto detect modulation frequency
+* Auto detect off-axis modulation frequency
 * Predict tilt angle from modulation frequency

-### General and Inline holography
+### Numerical Refocusing (Inline and Off-axis Holgoraphy)
-* Refocus using angular spectrum method
+* Refocus holograms or complex fields using the angular spectrum method
-* Cosine window to avoid edge effects
+* Choice of cosine windows to reduce edge effects
-* Generate stack of images at different focal positions
+* Generate stack of images at different refocus depths
 * Apply focus metrics (Brenner, Sobel, Peak Intensity, DarkFocus, SobelVariance)
 * Auto focus whole image or ROI by optimising focus metric, through fast bounded search and (optionally) initial coarse search to narrow search range.
 * Generate LUT of propagators for faster auto-focus or repeated generation of focus stacks.

 ### Phase Visualation
 * Remove background phase
-* Remove 1D phase tilt
+* Remove phase tilt
-* Phase relative to some region of interest
+* Show phase relative to region of interest
-* Synthetic DIC/phase contrast
+* Generate phase contrast image
+* Generate synthetic DIC image

 ## Planned Developments (help welcome!)

+### Short-term (Before release 1.0.0)
 * Support non-square holograms
+* Support holograms with odd side lengths
 * Better auto-focusing
+* Support cascaded refocus (with pre-generation of propagator)

+### Long-term
 * Improved optimisation for speed
+* Support phase-shifting holography
+* Support coded aperture/multi-depth phase recovery
+* Support forward scattering and inference (or intergrate with HoloPy)
-* Port tracking code from Matlab (or maybe try and integrate with TrackPy?)
+* Port tracking code from Matlab (or integrate with TrackPy)
 * Phase recovery for inline holography
+* Deep learning for focusing
+* Targeted support for edge computing (e.g. Raspberry Pi)

+## Requirements
+* Numpy
+* Scipy
+* PIL
+* OpenCV
+* Scikit-Image
+* Matplotlib
+* Numba (optional, for JIT acceleration)
+* CuPy (optional, for GPU)